 The City of Norfolk’s Public Art Program worked with Gordon Huether to develop a concept that embraces local identity, fosters a strong sense of place and creates a significant gateway for the City of Norfolk.
 The installation enables all viewers, whether local or visiting, an opportunity to pause and reflect about the continued positive and exciting changes taking place in the neighborhood.

 The Wards Corner Gateway installation is made up of two components: a bird-like structure inspired by the famed intersection where Alfred C. Ward once operated his iconic general store, and a polished aluminum base.
 The large wing-like component, features a black and white aerial photograph of the Wards Corner intersection and was taken by a staff member of the Virginian Pilot in 1956.
 This part of the installation is made of translucent polycarbonate material.
 The wing-like component is then mounted atop an eleven-foot tall aluminum base, which causes the ‘Wing’ to point toward the sky.
-Wards Corner Gateway will be illuminated at night, featuring programmable color-changing lighting.
+Wards Corner Gateway is illuminated at night, featuring programmable color-changing lighting.